wcasper/math107spring2022/_worksheets/ws4/ws4.md

 Note: this formula can't work on the boundaries of an image, so we have to do something different there.
 For simplicity, we can let $$B(j,k) = A(j,k)$$ if $$(j,k)$$ is a boundary pixel.

 Obviously, the value of the matrix $$F$$ that we choose profoundly influences the resulting "filtered" image.
 The filter we just considered causes the value of a pixel to be averaged with it's neighboring pixels.
 The result is that the image is slightly **smoothed** or blurred.
 Formally, this filter is an example of a **Gaussian filter**.
+Other effects may be accomplished using a different filter matrix $$F$$, such as image **sharpening**.

 ### Filtered pixel function